 I was kind of a late bloomer, always jealous of other girls’ racks and fearing I’d never have one myself.
 Even my younger sisters got theirs ahead of me.
 No, I didn’t suddenly pump myself full of plastic to impress the boys.
 It’s my new Drying Rack, people!
 What the heck did you think?

-So I was happy to find a link to a different kind of drying rack in one of the comments on Linda’s post.
+So I was happy to find a different kind of drying rack.
 Called the Best Drying Rack, the unit is constructed of maple and corrosion resistant steel and is advertised as having “(no plastic parts).”

 I’m always interested in companies that not only avoid adding plastic to their products but also see the wisdom in advertising that fact.
 So I asked the owner, Greg Baka, about that decision.
 His response: